ricsanfre/pi-cluster/docs/_docs/monitoring.md

     kubeScheduler: false
 ```

-With this configuration the kubernetes resources (headless `Service`, `ServiceMonitor` and `PrometeusRules`) are not created for activate K8S components monitoring and correponding Grafana's dashboards are not deployed.
+With this configuration the kubernetes resources (headless `Service`, `ServiceMonitor` and `PrometheusRules`) are not created for activate K8S components monitoring and correponding Grafana's dashboards are not deployed.

 {{site.data.alerts.note}}